 Thankfully, in the past few decades we’ve reached a point where coming out as a gay or lesbian performer has fewer consequences.
 (By the way, I wouldn’t use Elton John as an example.
 There’s no closet big enough to hide his queer vibe.)
 But that doesn’t mean there are no consequences.
-Chely Wright, in an interview earlier this year with Gayle King, acknowledged that coming out has had some negative impact on her singing career.
+Chely Wright, in an interview a few years ago with Gayle King, acknowledged that coming out had some negative impact on her singing career.
 A video of the interview, which includes a clip of a documentary that Wright produced about her coming out process, is online.
 (Warning: Have a box of tissues handy).

-And if you take a look at a list of out actors put together by IMDb, the online movie database, you’ll note that few of the 373 on there are commanding the $20 million or so that Brad Pitt, Leonardo DiCaprio and Johnny Depp are said to get for major films.
+And if you take a look at a list of out actors put together by IMDb, the online movie database, you’ll note that few of the more than 300 on there are commanding the $20 million or so that Brad Pitt, Leonardo DiCaprio and Johnny Depp are said to get for major films.